 - Representing a group of large Internet companies in the U.S. Court of Appeals for the Fourth Circuit in CoStar v.
 LoopNet to preserve important long-standing defenses to infringement.

 - Devising and implementing a campaign of enforcement using investigative orders on behalf of professional photographers facing routine and widespread infringement by photofinishers.
 Each case resulted in a favorable decision or consent injunction, and the campaign raised the entire industry’s consciousness.

 Music and Sound Recording Fee Litigation

-The Copyright Practice is a “leader in the music licensing space” (Legal 500 US 2012) representing user interests in the litigation, arbitration and negotiation of license fees payable for musical work and sound recording public performances to organizations including the American Society of Composers, Authors, & Publishers (ASCAP), Broadcast Music, Incorporated (BMI), SESAC, Inc. and SoundExchange.
-The firm has represented satellite radio broadcasters, radio broadcasters, wireless carriers, Internet audio and video service providers, among others, in such fora as the Copyright Royalty Board, ASCAP Rate Court and BMI Rate Court.
+The Copyright Practice is a “leader in the music licensing space” (Legal 500 US 2012) representing user interests in the litigation, arbitration, and negotiation of license fees payable for musical work and sound recording public performances to organizations including the American Society of Composers, Authors and Publishers (ASCAP), Broadcast Music, Incorporated (BMI), SESAC, Inc., and SoundExchange.
+The firm has represented satellite radio broadcasters, radio broadcasters, wireless carriers, Internet audio and video service providers, among others, in such fora as the Copyright Royalty Board, ASCAP Rate Court, and BMI Rate Court.
 Significant cases include: